Skip to main content

 Root cause and explanation

-If the issue appears to be not due to any of the other reasons listed, it might need a deeper analysis to find the root cause.
-If you think that there is a mismatch in issue count because of a reason not listed above, the support team may need to manual review the scans.
+If none of the other reasons listed explains the difference, the root cause needs deeper analysis.
+If you think that there is a mismatch in issue count because of a reason not listed above, the support team might need to review the scans manually.

 Remediation

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, submit both scans that show changes to issue count for manual review through the support escalation process.